BetterRules/openfisca-aotearoa/INTRODUCTION.md

 ## Writing the Legislation Wiki

 Guide to writing legislation as code for Aotearoa New Zealand.
-This documentation is to be considered an introduction to OpenFisca and a style guide for OpenFisca Aotearoa.
+This documentation is to be considered an introduction to OpenFisca and specifically how to approach OpenFisca Aotearoa.
 For technical documentation on OpenFisca please refer to the [Open Fisca Docs](http://openfisca.org/doc/)

 ### Meta considerations

 The goal of the project is foremost an accurate computational representation of Aotearoa's legislation.
 For programmers this can require losing some "best practice" habits in achieving optimal outcomes with respect to the legislation.
 This wiki's goal is give clarity and a sense of consistency to contributors contributing to OpenFisca Aotearoa.

-Your first consideration when approaching this project is that it will never be finished, precisely because our legislative environment doesn't look like it'll stop making changes any time soon.
-As such there will be multiple ongoing legislative changes and breaking changes as term use changes.
+Your first consideration when approaching this project is that it will never be finished because our legislative environment is unlikely to stop making changes any time soon.
 This makes good practice around change tracking essential.
-It's also envisaged that OpenFisca is deployed per use rather than in a centralise manner.
-This frees the project to grow, adapt and moves the responsibility of accurate/up-to-date deployments along with decisions to upgrade on those deploying the instances.
+It's also envisaged that OpenFisca will be deployed per use rather than in a centralise manner.
+This frees the project to grow, adapt and moves the responsibility of accurate/up-to-date deployments along with decisions required to upgrade with those deploying the instances.

 The second consideration is that OpenFisca Aotearoa is more of a platform than a product and it sits on the OpenFisca Core which is the underlying computational engine.
-As a platform it has a very open folder structure and any organisation of file names and terminology is up to those working on the project.
+As a platform it has a very open folder structure and the organisation of file names and terminology is up to those working on the project.

 ### Guide to Ontology